-- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullving or sexual harm or harassment has occurred. - New:- Ensure appropriate systems are in place to mange and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty. - The Senior DSL and DSL team meet on a regular basis so each is fully informed and able to respond to the needs of children subject to safeguarding concerns.
-Notes are made on CPOMS which can be shared easily. - Our school supports vulnerable children and children subject to safeguarding concerns by regularly reviewing children we monitor. see KCSiE 2023 Part One and Annex A for specific areas of a safeguarding vulnerability. - School is aware that should children be subject of safeguarding concerns the Senior DSL remains responsible for oversight of any child on placements or alternative education arrangements. - We are aware that as from September 2022 Ofsted will inspect these arrangements as part of 'the child's journey' and form a judgement regarding the safeguards in place.
+- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - Ensure appropriate systems are in place to mange and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty. - The Senior DSL and DSL team meet on a regular basis so each is fully informed and able to respond to the needs of children subject to safeguarding concerns.
+Notes are made on CPOMS which can be shared easily. - Our school supports vulnerable children and children subject to safeguarding concerns by regularly reviewing children we monitor. - School is aware that should children be subject of safeguarding concerns the Senior DSL remains responsible for oversight of any child on placements or alternative education arrangements.